Terms and Conditions of Awards

 Financial Aid Refund Checks

 If the amounts of your scholarship, grant, and student loan awards are more than the amount you owe to the College (on a semester basis), the College will refund the difference directly to you within 14 days after your financial aid is credited to your student account.
+If you are enrolled in a modular course your financial aid cannot be paid until that modular course has started, so expect a delay in your refund.

 Enrollment Status Changes

 If you do not enroll for the number of credits you indicated on your application for Financial Aid, or change your status during the Drop/Add Period or the Course Withdrawal Period, your financial aid award(s) may be revised.
-You will be notified of any changes to your award(s) with a revised Financial Aid Award Letter.
+You will be notified of any changes to your award(s) with a revised Financial Aid Award Offer.

 If the College becomes aware of an error in any of the information used to determine your eligibility for financial aid, you will be required to make corrections and have your application re-evaluated.
 If the corrected information results in the cancellation or reduction of awards, you will be required to repay any funds you may have received on the basis of the incorrect information.